waldronlab/curatedMetagenomicData/inst/pipeline/README.md

    > data(combined_metadata)
    ```

-* All the samples included in the package can be downloaded and processed by running
+* All the samples included in the package can be downloaded and processed by running the commands in

    `curatedMetagenomicData_pipeline_allsamples.sh`